 Preparing the Wood

-You can only bleach unfinished wood, so if you want to lighten your wood paneling or cabinets, you probably have an extensive stripping and sanding session in store for you.
-Dismantle as much of the woodwork as you can to make this job easier; if you're bleaching cabinets, remove the doors and all hardware, and if you're bleaching walls, take down all the trim.
+You can only bleach unfinished wood, so if you want to lighten your wood knotty pine paneling or cabinets, you probably have an extensive stripping and sanding session in store.
+Dismantle as much of the woodwork as you can to make this job easier.
+If you're bleaching pine wood cabinets, remove the doors and all hardware.
+If you're bleaching walls, take down all the trim.
 Rinse well after stripping, and let the wood dry before you sand.
 Knotty pine paneling frequently has deep grooves, and the fastest way to remove the finish from them is to sand them with a rotary tool and a detailing brush, which looks like a paddle wheel made of sandpaper.

 Begin by Removing Stains

 The wood may not have dye or water stains, but if it does, it's best to bleach them out before lightening the wood color.
-Mix a saturated solution of oxalic acid crystals and water and paint this solution on dark wood stains and gray wood; be sure to wear gloves and goggles when using this or any other bleach.
+Mix a saturated solution of oxalic acid crystals and water.
+Paint this solution on dark wood stains and gray wood.
 Once the stains or the grayish tint is gone, neutralize the acid by rinsing with a baking soda solution.
 To remove dye stains, brush or spray liquid chlorine bleach on the stains and let it dry.
-Repeat the procedure twice more if any color remains; after that, further bleaching will be ineffective.
+Repeat the procedure twice more if any color remains.
+After that, further bleaching will be ineffective.

 Lightening the Wood